Let’s talk about:

 Rosacea is primarily an inflammatory disorder and symptoms may include extensive flares of redness, acne-like bumps and distended capillaries.
 You can have either “dry rosacea” or a type of “acne rosacea”.

-As I have previously mentioned Azelaic Acid has migrated over to skincare from medicine due to the fact that it has demonstrated significant anti-inflammatory activity in addition to being an effective anti-acne agent.
-Prescription products to treat rosacea will contain around 15% azelaic acid.
+As I have previously mentioned Azeleic Acid has migrated over to skincare from medicine due to the fact that it has demonstrated significant anti-inflammatory activity in addition to being an effective anti-acne agent.
+Prescription products to treat rosacea will contain around 15% Azeleic Acid.

-Skincare products containing 3% Azelaic Acid are perfect for long term maintenance treatment when your flares are in remission.
-Don’t forget to boost your topical Azelaic Acid with antioxidants like Vitamin C (WOW-WOW WONDER 3-Hyaluron + C serum) for more effective results – there is a link between damage from free radicals and rosacea.
+Skincare products containing 3% Azeleic Acid are perfect for long term maintenance treatment when your flares are in remission.
+Don’t forget to boost your topical Azeleic Acid with antioxidants like Vitamin C (WOW-WOW WONDER 3-Hyaluron + C serum) for more effective results – there is a link between damage from free radicals and rosacea.

 Rosehip oil is another ingredient that is incredibly effective at treating rosacea, reducing inflammation and getting rid of blemishes.